SherineAwad/multiomicsGRN/README.md

 ....

-  warnings.warn(
+2025-10-16 10:37:45,475 cisTarget    INFO     Reading cisTarget database 2025-10-16 10:38:05,505 cisTarget    INFO     Running cisTarget for DARs_cell_type_Rod which has 32001 regions
-/nfs/turbo/umms-thahoang/sherine/miniconda/envs/myScenicP/lib/python3.11/site-packages/scenicplus/__init__.py:1: UserWarning: pkg_resources is deprecated as an API.
-See https://setuptools.pypa.io/en/latest/pkg_resources.html.
-The pkg_resources package is slated for removal as early as 2025-11-30.
-Refrain from using this package or pin to Setuptools<81. from pkg_resources import get_distribution, DistributionNotFound 2025-10-16 10:37:45,475 cisTarget    INFO     Reading cisTarget database 2025-10-16 10:38:05,505 cisTarget    INFO     Running cisTarget for DARs_cell_type_Rod which has 32001 regions 2025-10-16 10:38:09,741 cisTarget    INFO     Running cisTarget for DARs_cell_type_MGPC which has 14335 regions
+2025-10-16 10:38:09,741 cisTarget    INFO     Running cisTarget for DARs_cell_type_MGPC which has 14335 regions